OPC-Router/opc-ua-umati-mssql-grafana/README.md

 * [Contact](#contact)

 ## General Information
-> The OPC Router 4 is generally structured in two parts:
+> The OPC Router 5 is generally structured in two parts:
 > - The Runtime
-> - Management with the user interface
+> - Web Management with the user interface
 >
 > The two components may run on two completely different systems.
 > To set/edit the OPC Router 4, it is connected to the OPC Router Runtime via OPC Router Management, this abstraction allows the settings to be made remotely.
 ### **What is the sample doing?**
-- This docker sample is a fully functional OPC Router 4 project sample.
+- This docker sample is a fully functional OPC Router 5 project sample.
-- The goal is to use an Umati OPC UA server, with the help of the OPC Router 4, to store data in an MSSQL database and visualize it through Grafana.
+- The goal is to use an Umati OPC UA server, with the help of the OPC Router 5, to store data in an MSSQL database and visualize it through Grafana.

 ![GitHub-Mark-Light](/img/Umati-DataDockerSample.png#gh-light-mode-only)
 ![GitHub-Mark-Dark](/img/Umati-DataDockerSample_dark.png#gh-dark-mode-only)